The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Click Allow.

-In the last dialogue window select Document Solution you would like to use.
+In the last dialogue window select the Document Solution you would like to use.

-After you select the solution you can select Document Template to which you will upload the document.
+After you select the Solution you can select the Document Template to which you will upload the document.

-If you'd like to upload the file right away, check the question box.
-Otherwise, leave it blank.
+If you'd like to upload the file immediately, check the box below.
+Otherwise, leave the field empty.

 You can upload the file later with Template Builder.